desktop/desktop/docs/technical/editor-integration.md

 application it expects, and identify where the install location of the application.

-There's two steps to this.
-The first step is reading the registry, and you can find this code in `extractApplicationInformation()`:
+There's two steps to this process.
+The first step is reading the registry, and you can see this code in `extractApplicationInformation()`:

 ```ts
 function extractApplicationInformation(